nowaalex/af-utils/website/src/content/reference/virtual-svelte/interfaces/VirtualSvelteLayoutBinding.md

 # Interface: VirtualSvelteLayoutBinding

-Svelte actions and hydration-safe styles for virtual layout elements.
+Svelte actions for virtual layout elements.

 ## Extended by